 5. Make a decision

 After considering all of the factors above, it is time to make a decision on whether or not testosterone replacement therapy is right for you.
-If you and your doctor decide that testosterone replacement therapy is right for you, then he or she will help you choose the best type of therapy based on your individual needs and preferences.
+If you and your doctor decide that testosterone therapy is right for you, then he or she will help you choose the best type of therapy based on your individual needs and preferences.

 Testosterone replacement therapy is a treatment option for men who have been diagnosed with low testosterone levels.
 TRT can be an effective treatment for many men, but it is important to discuss the potential risks and side effects with your doctor before starting any type of therapy.
-Additionally, you will need to be monitored by a doctor on a regular basis if you decide to start testosterone replacement therapy.
+Additionally, you will need to be monitored by a doctor on a regular basis if you decide to start testosterone therapy.
 Finally, keep in mind that you may need to take TRT for the rest of your life once you start it.